The Value of a Limited Liability Entity Generally

 Ultimately, there is risk in business as in life.
 If formed and managed properly, though, a corporation, limited liability company, benefit corporation or other entity can help protect you from some of your business risk and ensure that it’s an acceptable amount of risk relative to the upside in your business.
 Observing these basic considerations will maximize the likelihood that the benefits and purposes of limited liability will be preserved

 Since forming an LLC or corporation or other limited liability entity will not protect you from every possible risk and liability out there, consider business liability insurance.
 Also, take operational steps to reduce risk, such as implementing strong company policies (including hiring and management policies) and workplace training.

-If you have questions about liability protection, forming an entity in Texas, Delaware or anywhere in the U.S. (my website url may say that I am a business attorney in Austin, although with most corporate law matters, physical proximity is not important unless you want it to be), or other questions about business law, give me a call at 512.888.9860.
+If you have questions about liability protection, forming an entity in Texas, Delaware or anywhere in the U.S. (my website url may say that I am a business attorney in Austin, although with most corporate law matters, physical proximity is not important unless you want it to be), or other questions about business law, please get in touch.

 Author: Brett Cenkus

 Brett Cenkus is a business attorney with 18+ years experience based in Austin, Texas.
 He has worked with a variety of businesses and has clients throughout Texas as well as many technology clients throughout the United States.
 Brett is a Harvard Law graduate with a sharply seasoned mind and an entrepreneurial heart.
 As a founder of 6 companies himself, he is especially passionate about helping startups succeed.
 In 2016 Brett was named the winner in the Individual category for RecognizeGood’s Ethics in Business & Community Award.
 He offers businesses solutions that are in sync with their culture, goals and values.
 You can learn more about Brett by visiting the About page on this website.